 There is a minimum charge of $40 for smaller items.
 This takes into consideration the time it takes me to load items onto the machine, arrange patterns and stitch them out.

 Please prepare your quilt top for the longarming process.
 Check to ensure all your seams are secure, an incomplete seam or hole can result in the foot of the longarm machine catching, and possible damage may occur to the quilt top.
+Check to ensure your quilt top lays flat, if it does not, determine where the issue is and adjust your piecing.
+One major source of fullness in quilt tops is improper technique in preparing and attaching borders.
+If you need assistance in this area, please contact me for a helpful handout.
+If I receive a quilt top that does not lay flat once loaded on my frame, you can expect that I will use, stream, water and/or starch to aid in working in the fullness.
 Mark your top left corner as the indicator of how you want your quilt top loaded.
 Trim all excess threads from the front and back of your quilt top.
 Press your quilt top and fold on the bias to bring for drop off.

 I will automatically trim your quilt for you unless otherwise told not to - this prepares the quilt for binding.
 Please note, I trim close to the quilt edge, I recommend you attach your binding by machine as soon as possible, even if you don't have time to hand stitch to complete, if this is your binding method - the more the quilt is handled pre-binding the more risk the edge to edge stitching, at the edges of your quilt, will begin to unravel.
 Binding prevents this from happening.

 All prices are in Canadian dollars and subject to provincial tax.
 Please subscribe to my email list so I can keep you up to date on upcoming promotions.
 I offer a 15% discount with my "Refer A Friend" program - if a new customer identifies that they were referred by you, you automatically get 15% off your next quilting service.